martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 time over which delay or replay is possible.

 In both cases, the inclusion of a `Date` header field might be part of an anti-replay strategy at a server.
-A simple ati-replay scheme starts by choosing a window of time anchored at the current time.
-Requests with timestamps that fall within this period are remembered and rejected if they appear again;
+A simple anti-replay scheme starts by choosing a window of time anchored at the current time.
+Requests with timestamps that fall within this period are remembered and rejected if they appear again; requests with timestamps outside of this window are rejected.
-requests with timestamps outside of this window are rejected.
 This scheme works for any monotonic value (see for example {{Section 3.4.3 of ?RFC4303}}) and allows for efficient rejection of duplicate requests with minimal state.

-# 4xx (Date Not Acceptable) Status Code
+# 4xx (Date Not Acceptable) Status Code {#status-code}

 A server sends a 4xx (Date Not Acceptable) status code in response to a request where the `Date` request header field is either absent or indicates a time that